GauthierWillemse/GauthierWillemse/README.md

-- 👋 Hi, I’m @GauthierWillemse
-- 👀 I’m interested in building application in the healthcare space.
+Hi, I’m @GauthierWillemse.
+I am building applications in the healthcare space!
-- 🌱 I’m currently learning web development.
-- 💞️ I’m looking to collaborate on REACT projects.
-- 📫 How to reach me: you can find me on Twitter: @Gauthier_Wi

 <!---
 GauthierWillemse/GauthierWillemse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.